 It’s Back: NLRB Overturns Specialty Healthcare, Returns to Traditional Community-of-Interest Standard

-Authors: James H. Fowles (Columbia), Sara E. McCreary (Columbia)
+Authors: James H. Fowles (Columbia), Sara E. McCreary (Greenville)

 Published Date: December 26, 2017

 On December 15, 2017, a divided National Labor Relations Board (NLRB) issued a significant decision in PCC Structurals, Inc., 365 NLRB No. 160, overturning the controversial “overwhelming community-of-interest” test from Specialty Healthcare and its progeny.
 PCC Structurals thus returns the Board’s “appropriate unit” policy to the traditional community-of-interest standard used for the majority of the NLRB’s history.
 As a result of overturning Specialty Healthcare, the Board will focus again on not only the commonality between individuals within a petitioned-for unit but also the commonality of those employees with others outside the petitioned-for unit.
 This focus will likely result in more findings that various narrowly-drawn units are not appropriate and thus lessen the number of “micro-units” ordered by the Board’s regional directors.

 PCC Structurals has three “profit and loss centers” in the Portland, Oregon, area.
 Each center has the same two-part manufacturing process.
 First, on the front end, employees create castings.
 Second, on the back end, employees inspect, rework, and finalize the castings for use.
 The employees in the petitioned-for unit included rework welders in the back end process of each profit and loss center.
 Additionally, one rework specialist/crucible repair employee from the front end was included in the petitioned-for-unit.